 Olga Torres is the Managing Member of Torres Law, PLLC.
 Ms. Torres concentrates her practice in the areas international trade and national security law, anti-corruption compliance, and Customs matters.

-In the area of customs, Ms. Torres advises clients on import compliance matters, including customs rulings, classification, country of origin, special duty programs such as NAFTA, focused assessments, C-TPAT, and seizures of goods by U.S. Customs and Border Protection.
+In the area of customs, Ms. Torres advises clients on import compliance matters, including customs rulings, classification, country of origin, special duty programs, focused assessments, C-TPAT, and seizures of goods by U.S. Customs and Border Protection.
 She also assists with antidumping/countervailing duty matters before the Import Administration of the U.S. Department of Commerce.

 Ms. Torres also has experience representing companies in transactions subject to review by the Committee on Foreign Investment in the United States (CFIUS), and advises on measures to mitigate Foreign Ownership, Control, or Influence (FOCI).

 Regarding anti-corruption matters, Ms. Torres counsels clients on compliance with the Foreign Corrupt Practices Act (FCPA) and other anti-bribery laws.
 She has developed compliance programs and provided training for her clients.
 She also has experience conducting sensitive internal investigations, in English and Spanish, related to FCPA compliance.

 Ms. Torres is a frequent speaker and moderator.
 She has lectured on export controls and international trade for organizations, universities, and government agencies in different countries, including the United Kingdom, the Netherlands, Mexico, Thailand, France, and Canada.
 She authored several chapters in selected trade publications including the WorldECR's Export Compliance Manager's Handbook and the Society of International Affairs Export Voluntary Disclosure Handbook.

 She was previously an attorney in the International & Cross Border Transactions group at Holland & Knight LLP in Washington, D.C.